brandur/sorg/content/nanoglyphs/018-ractors.md

 ---

 Brief intermission: Welcome to _Nanoglyph_, a weekly newsletter about parallel computing and spruce trees.
 If you're reading this on the web, you can [subscribe here](https://nanoglyph-signup.brandur.org).
-If you got it as an email, as always and forever, you can [unsubscribe in one click](%unsubscribe_url%).

 ---